Ways to Prevent Jaundice

 Tiredness, lack of physical strength, fever, lack of appetite, vomiting, nausea, colored urine, yellowing of skin and yellowing of eyes are some common symptoms of this medical condition.

 Because of a wide range of potential causes of jaundice, it is indeed a challenge to prevent this medical condition.
 However, here are some tips that help you to prevent jaundice to a certain extent.

 Excessive consumption of alcohol over an extended period of time can cause jaundice.
+Avoiding alcohol consumption is an effective way to prevent jaundice in adults.
 Alcohol has a huge negative impact on the normal functioning of the liver.
 It is also known to cause liver damage.

 Excessive alcohol consumption damages the liver in three stages: fatty liver, alcoholic hepatitis and the dreaded liver cirrhosis.
 Fatty liver is an indication that the liver is not metabolizing fats.
 It has to be taken as a warning signal.

 Doctors diagnose fatty liver by testing liver function.
 This test measures the amount of non-metabolized fat in the blood.
 Jaundice is not seen at this stage of liver disease.
 Mild fatty liver is not harmful, but if the person does not reduce alcohol consumption, the may result in further damage to liver.

 The link between jaundice and alcohol becomes visible in the second stage of alcohol liver problem, alcoholic hepatitis.
 At this stage, the liver becomes inflamed.
 This is because; alcohol prevents liver from metabolizing fats, carbohydrates and proteins.

 This results in a buildup of toxins in the blood stream.
 Bilirubin also increases in the blood stream.
 There is hope at this stage.
 If at this stage, the person stops consuming alcohol, damage caused to the liver can be repaired.